olegabu/fabric-starter/README.md

 'http://localhost:3001/channels/common/chaincodes/reference?fcn=query&args=b'
 ```

-# Build Fabric with Java support
+# Build Fabric with support for chaincodes in Java

 This excercise has been tested with the following versions:
 ```bash